Send, Surrey: Send Marsh

 The neighbourhood is contiguous with the clustered, built-up estates of Boughton Court Avenue and the Portsmouth Road forming Burntcommon.
 For census analyses of the largest neighbourhoods in Surrey, in 2001 the county council opted to consider Burntcommon as a non-notable locality jointly with Send Marsh.
-On this basis its population at the United Kingdom Census 2001 was almost half of the village as a whole, at 1,937.
+On this basis its population at the 2001 United Kingdom census was almost half of the village as a whole, at 1,937.

 Send Marsh has Send's Grade II listed late 17th century manor house by the village green.
 It is built of brown brick in English bond.
 The hamlet has one public house, called the Saddlers Arms, but no shops or church.

 Unusually for Guildford schools it is within the admission priority area of Guildford's George Abbot School most years and the boundaries have not to date excluded it to be replaced by for instance closer areas of north-western Guildford.